simplelocalize/simplelocalize-cli/README.md

 SimpleLocalize CLI to simplifies the process of translation in web apps, mobile apps, and games.
 It can:
 - find translation keys in your local files
-- upload existing translation files or transaltion keys
+- upload existing translation files or translation keys
 - download translation file in ready to use format for already used i18n library like: i18next, Android, iOS, and many others